Updated

 Example: A police officer pulls a car over for a broken taillight.
 After writing the ticket, the officer tells the driver that they are not allowed to leave until a drug-sniffing dog arrives.
 This is a false arrest case because there is unlawful restraint on the driver’s freedom.

-The terms false arrest is often used interchangeably with false imprisonment.
+The term false arrest is often used interchangeably with false imprisonment.
 One is just one way of committing the other.
 Some false arrests occur with police brutality, and some do not.5

 3. Can there be a false arrest if there is a warrant?

-- it does not name or adequately identify the person to be arrested,
+- it does not name or adequately identify you,

-- it does not specify the crime for which the person is being arrested,
+- it does not specify the crime for which you are being arrested,

 - it does not say what court issued the warrant, or

-- police lied to a judge to prove they had probable cause for the arresting.
+- police lied to a judge to prove they had probable cause for the arrest.

 False statements by police have to be integral to the finding of probable cause to invalidate a warrant.
 If the judge could have found there was probable cause without the false statements, the warrant is still valid.6

 Not all invalid warrants lead to wrongful arresting, however.
-The arresting officer can defend against a false arrest claim by arguing that he or she was acting in good faith.
+The arresting officer can defend against a false arrest claim by arguing that they were acting in good faith.
 An officer can prove a good faith defense by showing that:

 - the warrant appeared to be valid,